arunsrin/arunsrin.mkdocs/home/books/non-fiction/psychology/happiness.md

   - philosophy
 ---

-# 📝 The Happiness Hypothesis
+# :material-pencil:{ .anim-flip } The Happiness Hypothesis

 This book is written by Jonathan Haidt.
 I’d read his other book, The Righteous Mind, and enjoyed it.
 I liked this one as well.
 What follows is not really a